hungdungn47/Kitty_Adventure/README.md

 # Welcome to Kitty's adventure
 ## 🐱Overview
-This is a simple 2D game in which you become this cute `kitty`:
+This is a simple 2D game in which you become this cute `kitty`
 <img src="res/images/Cat.png" alt="Kitty image" style="height: 100px; width:100px;"/>
 🎇The idea of the game is very simple.